timarcher/Drone/wiki/ArduPilot-Config/ArduPilot-Config.md

 The default params recommended for battery monitoring are on the Kore carrier board page.
 However, with the defaults I was getting negative current readings.
 Per this post I set the BATT_AMP_OFFSET to 0.37.
-There is also a recommendation to set BATT_AMP_PERVOLT to 67 but I did not do that. https://discuss.cubepilot.org/t/negative-current-reading-on-kore-carrier-board/2299/11
+There is also a recommendation to set BATT_AMP_PERVOLT to 67 but I did not do that. https://discuss.cubepilot.org/t/negative-current-reading-on-kore-carrier-board/2299/11 You do not need to set these if you are going to use the settings below for the Tattu Smart Battery.
+That battery has a BMS from which ArduPilot can get it's status through DroneCAN.

 |Parameter Name|Value|Description|
 |---|---|---|